lenoxys/hacklab/docs/02-build/deploy-aws.rst

     $ ssh-keygen -t rsa -b 1024 -N '' -f ~/.ssh/lab_ssh_key

 For windows you can create your public certificat with puttygen, please verify the option rsa at 1024 bit is selected.
-Put the certifcat in the hacklad folder.
+Put the certifcat in the hacklab folder (where the git download the source file).

 Create the Terraform variables
 ------------------------------